vikasburman/flairjs/docs/content/api/functions/as.md

 // Example 3: if car implements ITurbo Interface let turboChargedCar = as(car, ITurbo);

-WARNING: These two examples are for advance framework usage, and can be derecated / replaced without notice.
+// WARNING: Following two examples are for advanced framework usage, and can be deprecated
+// or replaced without notice.
+Avoid using them.

 // Example 4: access private members of car object let prvCar = as(car, 'private');